Best Ice Chest – Reviews & Comprehensive Buying Guide

 The biggest bonus feature of the soft models is obviously their portability.
 They tend to be smaller than hard ones and, can be easily carried over the shoulder or in backpack fashion, depending on the model design.
 These dudes excel for shorter trips where you’d like to be able to move around, such as hiking or days at the beach.

 Electric models have come up with a mechanism that has internal power cooling technology.
-This allows one to keep things unquestionably cool without having to purchase ice differently or deal with the moisture issues.
+This allows one to keep things unquestionably cool without having to rebuild ice frequently or deal with the moisture issues.
 So, this is as close a cooler can get to a refrigerator, with one obvious drawback that you must always have consistent power source to keep it running.
 Most of these models can be plugged into both a wall plug-in and a car cigarette burner, making them ideal for long exhaustive road trips where you might have access to an outlet at the destination.

-So, How Big an Ice chest Do You Need?
+So, How Big an Ice Chest Do You Need?

 The size you choose will mainly depend on how much storage capacity you need, but increase in size will affect the issue of portability and insulation performance as well.
 However, I choose to recommend on ice chests in the neighborhood of 70 quarts, with sizes ranging from 60 to 75 quarts for personal and home use.
 This size range is the most widely accepted and versatile.
 Models within this size range are large enough to serve a family of four over multiple days or a hunter trying to transport a large chunk of meat, but are small enough to be carried by two people when fully loaded.